splicemachine/spliceengine/README.md

 # Splice Machine SQL Engine

+Before proceeding with these instructions, please follow the instructions found in the GETTING-STARTED.md file.

 ## Quick start
+(First make sure you have followed the instructions in the GETTING-STARTED.md file)

-For those of you who want a quick start using the defaults, from the top-level:
+For a quick start using the defaults, from the top-level:

 `./start-splice-cluster`